IT-LAB-UAI/Documentation/Cisco/README.md

    You may be prompted to confirm — type `yes` when asked.

-> **Note:** If the router has an enable password and you do not know it, consult Cisco's official documentation to perform a password recovery or manual factory reset.
+> 💡**Note:** If the router has an enable password and you do not know it, consult Cisco's official documentation to perform a password recovery or manual factory reset.

-## Skipping Initial Configuration Dialog
+## ⏭️Skipping Initial Configuration Dialog

 After the router reloads, you'll be prompted with the following message: